ampreeT/SourceCoop/README.md

 ### must-fix
 - target picker on bm_c2a5i
 - first-person camera death code needs to set original viewentity on callback OnMapEnd()
-- hook UpdateEnemyMemory input on npcs, compare if !player or !pvsplayer > call manually (either closest player or all) (UpdateEnemyMemory( pEnemy, pEnemy->GetAbsOrigin(), this ))
 - custom difficulty based on player count
 - npcs can walk into player, make him stuck, then stop rendering
 - npc_xenturret AI causes crash on map load (it seems to be fine after loading)